briannasharpe/briannasharpe-dev/README.md

 # Personal Website
-A website to showcase one's skills, projects, and who they are as a professional.
+My website to showcase one's skills, projects, and who they are as a professional.
 The site adaps to various devices and has a dark mode option to suit user preference.

 ## Changes
-- removed `_light.scss` and `_dark.scss` from `base` folder
+- styling
-- fixed navbar
+- revealed `constants\misc.js`
-- added form functions (not properly working)
+- added python icon

 ## To-do:
 Major
- - [ ] contact form backend
+ - [x] contact form backend (not properly working)
  - [ ] hamburger menu animation/transition

 Minor